bjornbytes/lovr.org/docs/Getting_Started.md

 Next Steps
 ---

-The next guide will teach you how to make more interesting projects using <a data-key="Callbacks_and_Modules">Callbacks and Modules</a>.
+The next guide will teach you how to make fancier projects using <a data-key="Callbacks_and_Modules">Callbacks and Modules</a>.

 If you want to learn more about Lua, some good resources are: